Out and about

 How often should you check your EV battery?

 Maintenance for an EV battery depends on the type of battery you have.
-The most common batteries are lithium-ion batteries, and they normally only need minimal maintenance.
-But it’s still best to have them checked by a pro once a year.
+Lithium-ion batteries, most commonly used in electric cars, normally only need minimal maintenance - but it’s best to have it checked by a professional once a year.

 Is there enough lithium on the planet to cover the amount needed for EVs?